jh3nd3rs0n/jargyle/README.md

 -   It is a 100% implementation of the [SOCKS5 protocol specification](https://tools.ietf.org/html/rfc1928) which includes [username password authentication](https://tools.ietf.org/html/rfc1929) and [GSS-API authentication](https://tools.ietf.org/html/rfc1961).
 -   It can be run with zero minimal configuration.
 -   It can have its external connections be set through another SOCKS5 server.
--   It can allow/block certain client addresses and certain incoming external addresses.
+-   It can allow or block certain client addresses and certain incoming external addresses.
--   It can allow/block certain SOCKS5 requests.
+-   It can allow or block certain SOCKS5 requests.

 **Disclaimer:** Jargyle is a hobby project and is currently subject to breaking changes.
 Jargyle is currently not production ready but it aims to be.